 Nursing, medical, behavioral, psychological, and speech pathologist case conferences are offered to the Service Coordinators, clients, residential care providers, and parents to help sort-out complicated medical, behavioral, mental health, and medication issues.

-The Clinical Team collectively or individually, offers lectures on topics related to regional center services and/or the developmental disabilities.
+The Clinical Team collectively or individually, offers lectures on topics related to regional center services and/or developmental disabilities.
 These presentations are provided to ACRC staff and service providers.

 Consent for Care